ATEX Cable Glands: Explosion-proof & Flameproof (FLP)

 Metalmech’s range of Explosion-proof & Flameproof cable glands (ATEX cable glands) are accepted world-wide.
 With more than 15 years of experience of this field, we can provide you full technical support & information to insure safe installation of the device.

 Metalmech has obtained certifications of ATEX, IECEx, EAC, CE, IP68, UKAS, NABCB, OHSAS, and RoHS, Metalmech is also awarded the Export House Status recognized by the Government of India.
+Ex Cable Glands available in many sizes, clamping ranges and with flat and multi cable inserts.

 The assuring process of devices adhering to the Directive, the orderliness assessment measure(s) must be complied with.
 These procedures may need the involvement of the Notified Body which is separate from the manufacturer and is able to assess the orderliness of the devices and the manufacturer as per the Directive.
 The Notified Body needs to be approved and appointed by the concerned government.